ProctorU/today-i-learned/css/using-sprockets-with-sass.md

 As you continue to add more and more SASS files, the compile time starts to add up, because it is recompiling all of your files.
 Ouch!
 Our compile time was taking anywhere from 30-40 seconds.
+That means every time we changed a CSS file, we would have to wait 35 seconds.

 **Sprockets to the rescue!**